THE ANN ARBOR MODERN QUILT GUILD BYLAWS

 - The Committee Chairperson is responsible for the general supervision of the committee and its membership.

 - Committee Chairs are responsible for presenting to the Board a monthly report of all pertinent information regarding their committee, including sign-ups, due dates, progress, etc. They are also responsible for attending monthly membership meetings and presenting progress on their event or task.
 Committee Chairs may also be asked upon occasion to attend an Officer’s meeting to present committee progress.
 Committee Chairs do not have a vote on the Board.

 - The Committee Chairperson is responsible for notifying the President of any items to be included in the agenda at least three days prior to a Membership Meeting.

-- Elections for Officers are held during the Annual Meeting.
+- Elections for Officers are held during the October Meeting.

 - Upon leaving a post, all outgoing Officers and Chairpersons must turn over all information, books, and data must be given to the newly appointed Officer or Chairperson.
 This should be accomplished before the next membership meeting.
-Thus for January elections, the old officer should pass along all information well before the February membership meeting.
+Thus for October elections, the old officer should pass along all information well before the January 1st turnover date.

 - All members in good standing and in attendance during voting procedures are allowed one vote per motion, amendment, poll, or election.
 There will be no absentee ballots.

 - Should it be necessary to remove any elected officer(s), a 2/3rds vote of members present at any Membership Meeting can accomplish this.
 Prior to leadership being removed, the membership must be notified a minimum of a week in advance of the meeting to allow the opportunity for members to attend the vote.

 - Amendments to these bylaws shall be made by majority vote of members present at a Membership Meeting.
 The Board may also decide to hold an electronic vote with one vote allowed per member.
 The changes must be posted on the Guild’s website prior to the next regularly scheduled membership meeting.